redis-developer/redis-microservices-demo/README.md

 If you want to use the Web Service cache demo that call the OMDB API you must:

-1. Generate a key here: [http://www.omdbapi.com/](http://www.omdbapi.com/)
+1. Generate a key here: [http://www.omdbapi.com/](http://www.omdbapi.com/) *do not forge to activate it, you will receive an email)

-2. Put this key in the `cache-invalidator-service/src/main/resources/application-prod.properties` (see last property)

-Then
+2. When the applications is ready go to the "Services" page and enter the key in the configuration screen, this will save the key in a Redis Hash (lool at `ms:config` during the demo)